Saturday, July 18, 2015

 I later found out that that episode would be the first of many like it.
 I watched her wither into a small frail woman who muttered to herself a lot.
 She had a look that said "I'm not here".
 It broke my heart that she was ill and everyone was bickering about the cause but not trying to help her.

 With time and as months became years, I did a little digging of my own.
 It turned out that she had been depressed long before the first manifestation.
 Her depression stemmed from not being able to find work after graduating and having studied with my grandmother's last pennies - I imagine she felt she had cost everyone and couldn't meet their expectation.

 I ache for her now that I'm older and sometimes feel the pressure to "save" the family.
 It is tough being black!

 I wonder how things would have been had she been listened to.
 Had someone taken the time to love her or figure her out when she needed it - instead of seeing her as a saviour.
 I wish I could have given her the kind of hugs that mend.

-I really pray that we all win the battle in our heads get healing from the pain we inherited from the ones before us.
+I really pray that we all win the battle in our heads, get healing from the pain we inherited from the ones before us.
 I hurt for all the people who are labelled crazy - people whose demons took over.
-But more than pray and just hurt for them I need to be more gentle with people and myself.
+But more than pray and just hurt for them, I need to be more gentle with others and myself.
 I need to understand that we are all extremely fragile - even when we are strong black women!